siggy/bbox/docs/README.md

 (trailer driving video)

 The rest of the week was spent swapping and charging batteries and speakers, which proved a bit more challenging due to Beatboxer getting a lot more use than anticipated (an exciting problem to have).
 In the end it was fully functional roughly 90% of the week, with outages only due to batteries.
-The structure, buttons, and electronics held up to the elements.
-Including a Mad Max-style dust and rain storm:
+The structure, buttons, and electronics held up to the elements, including a Mad Max-style dust and rain storm:

 (photo of dust storm)